What is the International Fellowship Program (IFP)?

 This This is a unique program: participating departments' personnel will have an opportunity to work with a far different culture than they typically do with international ride-a longs or visitors.
-This program also offers professional development opportunities for personnel: formal leadership classes (such as the NWCG L-380 At the Point of the Spear) and networking with the other departments taking part in the program.
+This program also offers professional development opportunities for personnel: formal leadership classes and networking with the other departments taking part in the program.
 The tangible benefits of this program are relational.

 What can they do on a medical call?